AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Kitchen Tools.** You gain Tool Proficiency with Cook's Utensils.

-**Snacks.** With one hour of work or when you finish a long rest, you can cook a number of Treats equal to your Proficiency Bonus, provided that you have ingredients and Cook's Utensils.
-These Treats last for 8 hours, and a creature can eat a Treat as a Bonus Action to gain temporary Hit Points equal to double your Proficiency Bonus.
+**Snacks.** With one hour of work or when you finish a Long Rest, you can cook a number of Treats equal to your Proficiency Bonus, provided that you have ingredients and Cook's Utensils.
+These Treats last for 8 hours, and a creature can eat a Treat as a Bonus Action to gain Temporary Hit Points equal to double your Proficiency Bonus.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}